-- d.
-Nothing in this section requires a public or private Sports Program or field/court to open. - 31.
+- c.
+Nothing in this section requires a public or private Sports Program or field/court/area to open. - 31.
 Structured Events at Venues.
-This section applies to structured events at venues (e.g., convention centers, banquet rooms, etc.) for industry and education purposes ("Structured Events").
-Structured Events may take place under the following conditions: - a.
-General conditions - i.
+This section applies to structured events at venues (e.g., convention centers, banquet rooms, etc.) for industry and education purposes a.
+General conditions i.
 Static events only.
-Only static events are allowed at this time.
+Only static events are allowed under this section.
 Static events are those in which attendees reserve a seat, attend the seated event, and leave.
-Examples of static events include business/educational seminars, business meetings, and graduations. - b.
-Specific conditions - i.
-Capacity limits.
-Occupancy must be limited to no more than the number that allows each attendee to maintain six (6) feet of physical distance from other attendees at all times. - ii.
-Face coverings. - Employees All employees must wear face coverings during their shifts. - Attendees Attendees must wear face coverings consistent with Order 5 of the Order at all times within the facility, except when eating or drinking in accordance with the Restaurants/Bars section of the Order. - iii.
-Group are limited to a maximum of ten (10) individuals per group.
+Examples of static events include business/educational seminars, business meetings, and graduations.